unraid/docs/docs/unraid-os/faq/licensing-faq.md

 # Licensing

-## Is Pricing for Unraid OS "one time"?
-Are There Additional Fees for OS Updates?

-Unraid OS license pricing is a one-time fee and updates are included.
+## Do I own my software license?

+When you purchase an Unraid OS license, you own a perpetual copy of the software forever.

 ## How do I Purchase Unraid?

-Unraid OS can be purchased from within the OS via the Tools-\> Registration page or, in OS version 6.10 and beyond, via the top right corner of the page.

-You can also purchase a [license activation code directly from our website](https://unraid.net/pricing) and redeem the code for a license later when your server is up and running.
-The activation code will be on your receipt.
+You have two options:

+1. If you've already started a trial, you can purchase licenses and upgrades from the top right drop-down within Unraid.
+2. You can purchase an Unraid license "activation code" from the Buy Now buttons above and [activate](https://docs.unraid.net/unraid-os/faq/licensing-faq/#how-to-redeem-a-license-activation-code) your license later.
+Activation codes do not expire.
+The pricing listed is per server.
+All sales are final.
+Please utilize our free 30-day trial before purchasing!

 ## How to Redeem a License Activation Code